mgussekloo/laravel-facet-filter/README.md

 ### Frontend example

 You'll have to build the frontend yourself.
-Here's an example of how a frontend may look.
+Here's an example of how this may work.
-Make sure you set the correct GET-param, e.g. "?filter[main-color][0]=green", so that the package can keep track of selected facets.
+Each facet has a getOptions() method that returns all the possible options for that particular facet.

+In order to select a facet, send the correct GET-param, e.g. "?filter[main-color][0]=green" back.

 ``` html
 @php